idom-medical/.github/profile/README.md

 ## About Us

-IDOM Medical (_Infectious Disease & Occupational Medicine_) is a premier clinical staffing partner specializing in the deployment of elite medical talent.
+ODIA Medical (_Infectious Disease & Occupational Medicine_) is a premier clinical staffing partner specializing in the deployment of elite medical talent.
 Unlike traditional agencies, we are physician-led, ensuring that every placement is grounded in clinical integrity and organizational resilience.

 ## Our Specializations